-Vaccine rollout eases pressure on Bank of England to act
+Bank of England holds off more stimulus as vaccines roll out

-LONDON (AP) — The Bank of England is expected to keep interest rates on hold Thursday amid rising optimism over the British economy’s near-term prospects in the wake of the rapid rollout of coronavirus vaccines.
+LONDON (AP) — The Bank of England kept its key interest rates on hold Thursday amid rising optimism over the British economy’s near-term prospects in the wake of the rapid rollout of coronavirus vaccines.

+The bank’s rate-setting Monetary Policy Committee said the economy is “projected to recover rapidly towards pre-COVID levels over 2021, as the vaccination programme is assumed to lead to an easing of COVID-related restrictions and people’s health concerns.”

 The central bank has been proactive through the pandemic, cutting its main interest rate to a record low of 0.1% and splashing out a further 450 billion pounds ($615 billion) in its bond-buying program.

-Many in financial markets had anticipated the central bank to take more action to help the economy, potentially even a cut in the main interest rate below zero to encourage banks to lend more.
+Many in financial markets had previously expected the central bank to take more action to help the economy, potentially even cutting the main interest rate below zero to encourage banks to lend more.

-However, the U.K.’s world-leading rollout of coronavirus vaccines has lowered expectations of another move imminently.
+However, the U.K.’s rapid rollout of coronavirus vaccines has improved the economic outlook and lowered expectations of another move imminently.
 As of Wednesday, more than 10 million people in the U.K. have received their first vaccine doses, nearly a fifth of the adult population.

 That has spurred hopes that lockdown restrictions will be eased sooner, allowing the economy to recover quickly.